peter-wangxu/persist-queue/README.rst

 - **WAL**

-  Starting on v0.3.2, the `persistqueue` is leveraging the sqlite3 buildin feature `WAL <https://www.sqlite.org/wal.html>` which can improve the performance significantly, a general testing indicates that `persistqueue` is 2-4 times faster than previous version.
+  Starting on v0.3.2, the ``persistqueue`` is leveraging the sqlite3 builtin feature ``WAL <https://www.sqlite.org/wal.html>`` which can improve the performance significantly, a general testing indicates that ``persistqueue`` is 2-4 times faster than previous version.

 - **auto_commit=False**